 Role of Executive Officers.
-Our Chief Executive Officer sometimes participates in Compensation Committee meetings and makes recommendations to our Compensation Committee with respect to the setting of components of compensation, compensation levels and performance targets for our executives.
-The Compensation Committee also meets formally and informally without executive management to discuss compensation philosophy and approach and makes its decisions in executive session with only its independent consultant and/or special counsel present.
+Our Chief Executive Officer sometimes participates in Compensation Committee meetings and makes recommendations to our Compensation Committee with respect to the setting of components of compensation (including equity), compensation levels and performance targets for our executives.
+The Compensation Committee also meets formally and informally without executive management to discuss compensation philosophy and approach and makes its decisions regarding NEO compensation in executive session with only its independent consultant and/or special counsel present.

 Market Comparisons.
 Our Compensation Committee has from time to time used market data as one factor in assessing how our base salary, target short-term incentives, target total cash compensation, actual total cash compensation, target long-term incentives and target total direct compensation compare to other companies in our peer group.
 The Compensation Committee has not targeted compensation to any peer group percentile data, but instead has used peer group data with a goal of providing total direct compensation opportunities for the NEOs at a level that is competitive with our peer group for executives in similar positions with similar responsibilities at companies included in our peer market data and that fairly compensates our executives.
-In June 2013, Deloitte provided the Compensation Committee with competitive compensation data for our top executives in connection with our IPO.
-Deloitte, with input from management and the Chair of the Compensation Committee, developed an industry compensation peer group comprised of 16 companies in the software and telecommunications industries.
-Using that peer group, Deloitte provided comparative assessments for our executives' base salary, total cash compensation and total direct compensation.
+In 2013, the Company utilized a peer group developed by Deloitte Consulting LLP and comprised of companies in the software and telecommunications industries.
+In March 2014, the Compensation Committee, with assistance from CSI, approved a new peer group of 20 companies for use in assessing compensation elements and making compensation decisions for our executive officers.
+The current peer group is comprised primarily of companies from the internet software and services industry with a communication focus where possible, excluding competitors that are subsidiaries of larger corporations, non-U.S.-based companies and companies that have non-traditional compensation practices.
+Using that peer group (after applying a regression analysis to size-adjust compensation levels to a company with annual revenues equal to the Company's revenues), CSI provided the Compensation Committee with comparative assessments for our executives' base salaries, target bonuses, total cash compensation, long-term equity compensation and total direct compensation.

-The peer group for 2013 included the following 16 companies: ADTRAN Inc.; Aruba Networks, Inc.; BroadSoft, Inc.; Cogent Communications Group, Inc.; Comverse, Inc.; Harmonic Inc.; InterDigital, Inc.; Iridium Communications Inc.; Ixia; j2 Global, Inc.; LogMeln, Inc.; Ruckus Wireless, Inc.; Sonus Networks, Inc.; Synchronoss Technologies, Inc.; Ubiquiti Networks, Inc.; and ViaSat, Inc.
+The peer group for 2014 included the following 20 companies: (1) Akamai Technologies, Inc.; (2) Aruba Networks, Inc.; (3) Bottomline Technologies, Inc.; (4) Cogent

+Communications Group, Inc.; (5) Constant Contact, Inc.; (6) Conversant, Inc.; (7) Dealertrack Technologies, Inc.; (8) HomeAway, Inc.; (9) j2 Global, Inc.; (10) NeuStar, Inc.; (11) NIC, Inc.; (12) Qlik Technologies Inc.; (13) RealPage, Inc. (14) Riverbed Technology, Inc.; (15) SolarWinds, Inc.; (16) Synchronoss Technologies, Inc.; (17) Syntel, Inc.; (18) ViaSat, Inc.; (19) Vonage Holdings Corp.; and (20) Web.com Group, Inc.